antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 ## Demos

-There are two demo scenes in the `demo` subfolder:
+There are three demo scenes in the `demo` subfolder:

+- **PerformanceTest**: 2000 instances (configurable) with 20 animations, with different scales, and positions.
+Displays FPS, and allows you to disable shadows.
+See `Performance` section for detailed performance findings.
 - **MultipleAnimations**: 108 instances with 20 animations, with different scales, and positions.
 - **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.